 Why Should You Remove Duplicate Photos on Mac?

 Photo libraries grow quickly because modern cameras and iPhones produce large files.
 A single iPhone 15 Pro photo in HEIF format averages 2-3 MB, and ProRAW images reach 25-75 MB each.
 When duplicates of these files accumulate across your Desktop, Downloads folder, Photos library, and iCloud Drive, the storage impact compounds fast.
+Removing duplicate photos is one of the most effective ways to free up disk space on Mac because image files are large and duplicates are common.

 Time Machine backups suffer directly from duplicate photos.
 Every duplicate gets backed up alongside the original, doubling or tripling the backup storage consumed by your photo collection.
 Removing duplicates before your next backup reclaims space on both your Mac and your backup drive.